-10.0 COMPLAINTS
+10.0 Complaints

-In the event that an irrigator is unable to resolve an issue or complaint by communicating with their Water Operator, they are encouraged to contact the Division Superintendent in their area.
+In the event that an irrigator is unable to resolve an issue or complaint through normal contact with his Water Operator, he is encouraged to contact the Division Superintendent in his area.

 In most cases problems will be able to be dealt with at this level.
-Irrigators may also address any concerns either in writing to, or attending in person at, the District main office, and may, if they cannot receive satisfaction to their concerns in any other manner, request an appointment to meet with the Board of Directors.
+Irrigators may also address any concerns either in writing or in person to the offices of the District, and may, if they cannot receive satisfaction to their concerns in any other manner, request an appointment to meet with the Board of Directors

-11.0 ADDITIONAL INFORMATION
+11.0 Additional Information